-We have made a long term commitment to improve all of the main fabrics used across the Joanie range, and 98% of our collection is now made from sustainably sourced and certified materials, whether that’s organic, recycled or lower impact fabrics.
+We have made a long term commitment to using fabrics from more responsible sources across the Joanie range.
+As of October 2024 99% of our current collection is made from certified materials, whether that’s organic, recycled or lower impact fabrics.
+Unless otherwise stated, all percentages we give refer to the outer fabric and to the majority fibre in a composition.

-We maintain the principle that where a more responsible alternative exists, we are committed to using it in the production of our garments.
-We publish as much information as we can and keep our followers up to date with regular blog posts, including seasonal updates from our expert sustainability consultant, Julia.
+We maintain the principle that where a more responsible alternative exists at our price point, we are committed to using it in the production of our garments.
+We’ve committed to being transparent about where our fabrics and fibres have come from and keep our followers up to date with regular blog posts, social posts, and our quarterly sustainability update newsletter.

 Cotton

 Commercial cotton production brings economic benefits to the low-income regions where it is grown, but it can also bring serious environmental and social problems.
 We want to make sure that we continue to contribute positively by improving our supply chain and the lives of the workforce within it.
-You can read more about our commitment to ensuring our supply chain is ethical and sustainable here.
+You can read more about our commitment to ensuring our supply chain meets ethical and environmental standards here.

-57% of the cotton used in the current Joanie collection is organic as of December 2023.
+56% of the cotton used in the current Joanie collection is organic as of October 2024.
 Evidence suggests that organic cotton has half the global warming potential of conventional cotton, and the growth of organic cotton promotes healthier soil and cleaner water through the reduced use of pesticides and insecticides.
+We are committed to increasing the percentage of organic cotton we use across all our collections.

 Viscose

-As of December 2023, 43% of the current Joanie collection is made from Viscose.
+As of October 2024, 45% of the current Joanie collection was made from viscose.

 Viscose is a cellulosic fibre derived primarily from wood pulp.
-We are working with our manufacturers and fabric suppliers to create a supply chain that is focused on using cellulosics derived from sustainable, natural sources.
-When not sustainably sourced, viscose accelerates deforestation, uses harmful chemicals in its production, and contributes more to greenhouse gas emissions than cotton production.
+We are working with our manufacturers and fabric suppliers to create a supply chain that is focused on using cellulosics derived from more responsible natural sources.
+When not responsibly sourced, viscose accelerates deforestation, uses harmful chemicals in its production, and contributes more to greenhouse gas emissions than cotton production.

 LENZING™ ECOVERO™ Viscose